ruscoe/exp-fortune/README.md

 ## Usage

-Place the `{exp:fortune}` somewhere in a template to see a random fortune each time the page loads.
+Place the `{exp:fortune}` tag somewhere in a template to see a random fortune each time the page loads.